cloudquery/cloudquery/website/pages/blog/introducing-cloudquery-sdk.md

 ## Enter CloudQuery SDK

-So far adding support for new cloud providers and resources to CloudQuery required developers to implement **ET** (In **ETL** - Extract, Transform, Load).
+So far adding support for new cloud plugins and resources to CloudQuery required developers to implement **ET** (In **ETL** - Extract, Transform, Load).

 Now, CloudQuery SDK means you as a developer will only have to implement the **E** (in ETL), and the SDK will take care of the rest.
-Also, you will benefit from easy testable code, new features like history, policy packs and others that your providers will get out of the box as the SDK develops.
+Also, you will benefit from easy testable code, new features like policy packs and others that your plugins will get out of the box as the SDK develops.

 Full Documentation is available [here](https://www.cloudquery.io/docs/developers/architecture).